-"Create a color story.
+"Create a colour story.
 What I love about this photo is Aemilia was able to find a great graphic background to play off the red in her outfit.
 Props are everything.
 Don't underestimate the power of a vintage car or fun graphic wall to really make your Instagram outfits pop."

 "I like the depth in the photo, it certainly makes shots more interesting; I almost never take photos straight into objects.
 If I were you, I'd take a few steps back and pose with that bike!"

 "What I love about this photo is the movement and the shapes created with the body.
 Always have to work those angles!
-Pro tip: Make sure your background is clutter free.
-You can easily block that small pot with your body when you take the photo for a cleaner and higher impact look."
+Pro tip: Make sure your background is clutter-free.
+You can easily block that small pot with your body when you take the photo for a cleaner and higher-impact look."

 "Nice shot showing the entire look!
 I love the chair—it adds a little something to the photo."